eranmos/clearpoint-sre-assessment/README.md

 ![Clearpoint Todo List App](diagrams_&_pictures/to_to_list_app.png)

-### Improvement Points For The Future
+## Improvement Points For The Future
 + Creating helm chart for Backend and Frontend app.
-+ Creating Metric monitoring with Prometheus, Node Exporter and Grafana ...
++ Creating Metric monitoring with Prometheus, Node Exporter and Grafana
-+ Creating Loging Monitoring with Elasticsearch, Kibana, Logstash, Filebeat ...
++ Creating Loging Monitoring with Elasticsearch, Kibana, Logstash, Filebeat
 + Creating Alertmanager & integrate it with slack to send msg for Critical problems.
++ Creating CD with ArgoCD on EKS cluster
 + Working with HTTPS & not http from internet to ELB and creating certification